AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/fscrypt.rst

 Lookups without the key are more complicated.
 The raw ciphertext may contain the ``\0`` and ``/`` characters, which are illegal in filenames.
-Therefore, readdir() must base64-encode the ciphertext for presentation.
-For most filenames, this works fine; on ->lookup(), the filesystem just base64-decodes the user-supplied name to get back to the raw ciphertext.
+Therefore, readdir() must base64url-encode the ciphertext for presentation.
+For most filenames, this works fine; on ->lookup(), the filesystem just base64url-decodes the user-supplied name to get back to the raw ciphertext.

-However, for very long filenames, base64 encoding would cause the filename length to exceed NAME_MAX.
+However, for very long filenames, base64url encoding would cause the filename length to exceed NAME_MAX.
 To prevent this, readdir() actually presents long filenames in an abbreviated form which encodes a strong "hash" of the ciphertext filename, along with the optional filesystem-specific hash(es) needed for directory lookups.
 This allows the filesystem to still, with a high degree of confidence, map the filename given in ->lookup() back to a particular directory entry that was previously listed by readdir().
-See :c:type:`struct fscrypt_nokey_name` in the source for more details.
+See struct fscrypt_nokey_name in the source for more details.

 Note that the precise way that filenames are presented to userspace without the key is subject to change in the future.
 It is only meant